vuejs/pinia/docs/core-concepts/index.md

 import { defineStore } from 'pinia'

-// useStore could be anything like useUser, useCart export const useStore = defineStore({
+// useStore could be anything like useUser, useCart
-  // unique id of the store across your application
+// the first argument is a unique id of the store across your application export const useStore = defineStore('main', {
-  id: 'storeId',
+  // other options...
 })
 ```